mchen046/rshell/README.md

+# rshell
-# rshell is a basic command shell using the syscalls fork, execvp, and wait.
+rshell is a basic command shell using the syscalls fork, execvp, and wait.

 ### Installation
+To install rshell, run these commands:
 	$ git clone https://github.com/mchen046/rshell.git
 	$ cd rshell
 	$ git checkout hw0